Where to Stay in Milford Sound

 The only lodging in Milford Sound that’s open to the public, Milford Sound Lodge offers visitors a unique opportunity to stay the night just moments away from the famous fiord.
 Nestled among Fiordland rainforest and with mountain views in every direction, a scattering of private units and a campervan park make up the accommodation.
 Choose from well-appointed ensuite studios with hotel-like in-room facilities and get access to the lodge’s communal kitchen and restaurant.
 There are also two-bedroom units available with a small kitchenette, perfect for families.

-For a more boutique experience, Fiordland Discovery offers an overnight cruise on the luxurious Fiordland Jewel.
+For a more boutique luxury experience, Fiordland Discovery offers an overnight cruise on the luxurious Fiordland Jewel.
 The catamaran feature just nine climate-controlled cabins all with ensuite bathrooms.
-The experience includes two cruises of Milford Sound, a three-course fine dining dinner, continental and cooked breakfast, kayak hire, tender excursions and a topdeck hot tub.
-See more experiences like this in the 5 Luxury Activities in Milford Sound.
+The experience includes various multi-day cruises of Milford Sound and other fiords, a three-course fine dining dinner, continental and cooked breakfast, kayak hire, tender excursions and a topdeck hot tub.
+See more experiences like this in the 5 Best Luxury Activities in Milford Sound.

 Continuing our list of accommodation in Milford Sound, the remaining options are all campsites along the Milford Sound Road.
 Cascade Creek Campsite is the largest and most popular campsite along the Milford Road, located close to the shores of Lake Gunn and the Lake Gunn Nature Walk.
 There are many grassy areas to call your own and gravelled parking for those larger motorhomes.
 There are two toilets, one that’s wheelchair accessible, while there are also picnic tables, a cooking shelter, tap water and water from a creek.
 The campsite must be booked before arrival.